-As of December 31, 2017, Wells Fargo, N.A., together with its affiliates, serviced approximately 18% of our single-family guaranty book of business, compared with 17% as of December 31, 2016.
+As of December 31, 2018 and 2017, Wells Fargo, N.A., together with its affiliates, serviced approximately 18% of our single-family guaranty book of business.

 The charts below display the percentage of our multifamily guaranty book of business serviced by our top five multifamily mortgage servicers.